Dynamical Masses and Ages of Sirius-like Systems: Conclusions

 \begin{enumerate} \item For HD 27483 B, our analysis of unpublished Hubble data and new observations with NIRC2 introduce two additional epochs of relative astrometry and photometry, allowing us to obtain the first-ever dynamical mass of the WD (${0.798}_{-0.041}^{+0.10}$ $M_{\sun}$).
 The $\sim$10\%-precision mass leads to a total age of ${400}_{-180}^{+570}$ Myr, consistent with previous age estimates of the Hyades cluster but not sufficiently precise to resolve the age discrepancy between various methods.
 Additional relative astrometry would improve the mass precision considerably, but the MS lifetime precision is limited by the calibration uncertainty of semi-empirical IFMRs.
 Constraints on the cooling age could be improved by additional photometry or adopting a $\Teff$ from high-resolution spectroscopy.

-\item Our three-body fit on HD 27786 results in an unusually low mass ($0.443 \pm 0.012$ $M_{\sun}$) for the WD HD 27786 Ab, suggesting the possibility of common envelope evolution with the primary star during its progenitor's RGB phase.
+\item Our three-body fit on HD 27786 results in an unusually low mass ($0.443 \pm 0.012$ $M_{\sun}$) for the WD HD 27786 Ab, suggesting the possibility of common envelope evolution with the primary star during its progenitor's AGB phase.

 \item We obtain the first precise dynamical masses of HD 114174 B ($0.591 \pm 0.011$ $M_{\sun}$) and HD 169889 B (${0.526}_{-0.037}^{+0.039}$ $M_{\sun}$).
 The ages of both WDs depend strongly on the assumed $\Teff$, showing the need for high-resolution spectroscopy to resolve the $\Teff$ uncertainty and improve the age constraints.